nicolasananda/pbp-flutter-lab/README.md

 d.
 Create a function if odd or even the color will be changed

 e.
 Create the button and implement the bonus

+## Assignment 8
+### Explain the difference between Navigator.push and Navigator.pushReplacement.

+Navigator.push() is a push method that is used to add another route to the top of the current screen stack (stack), so that the new page is displayed above the previous page.
+Navigator.pushReplacement Is a push method that adds a new route to the navigation stack and will delete the current route by removing the previous route once added.

+### List all the widgets you used in this project and explain their functions.

+Scaffold : Base structure and styling in apllication Row : Display Children on Horizontal format
+Text : Display string
+Appbar : Display toolbar widgets
+Padding : For spacing
+SizedBox : A box with a designated size
+Form : For forms
+Icon : For icons
+Column : Displays children on Vertical format
+Drawer : For creating a drawer

+### Name the types of events that exist in Flutter (example: onPressed).

+onPressed, onChanged, AnimationEvent, ClipboardEvent, ErrorEvent

+### Explain how the Navigator works in "switching" pages of a Flutter application.

+Navigator works to manage elements with routes that display content pages in flutter.

+The navigator itself consists of 3 parts, namely the stack, the pop method which will remove the topmost section and the navigation will display the previous page, and the push method which will navigate to a new page.

+### Explain how you implemented the checking list above.

+1. Open CMD
+2. Change path to pbp-flutter-lab
+3. Create a new file in lib called Form.dart for adding budget information
+4. Create a new file in lib called drawer.dart for creating a drawer
+5. Create a new file in lib called showdata.dart for showing the budget data
+6. Code the files
+7. Add, Commit, Push